SkyWalker541/Retroid-Pocket-Classic-Overlays/README.md

 ## Updated 01/28/2026

-### I have re-uploaded DMG, GBC, and GBA Bezels.
-Sorry it has taken me so long, but I finally got the bezels to be true black for the OLED screens.
-I have also placed what was previously called "Requested Overlays", as "Custom Bezels" within each systems main folder.

 ### If you need help understanding how overlays work, and how to install them, please take a look at Russ' (RetroGameCorps) guide: https://retrogamecorps.com/2024/09/01/guide-shaders-and-overlays-on-retro-handhelds/

 ### Bezel Fade options add a shadow to the edge on the game screen (This helps re-create the look of an inset screen on older handhelds).